 - The Snap To option allows you to choose how shapes behave as they are being moved.
-Being able to snap to other objects or to the grid can help align shapes more easily when designing or editing a project. - To access the Snap To options, go to View>Snap To and mark your preferences based on the following options: - Grid: selected shape will snap to the grid lines - Objects (Bounds): selected shape will snap to other shapes' boundaries - Objects (Centers): selected shape will snap to other shapes' centers - Object (Sublayers): selected shape will also snap to shapes inside other shapes (child shapes) - When you first access the Snap To menu, you will most likely see the last two grayed out.
+Being able to snap to other objects, to guidelines or to the grid can help align shapes more easily when designing or editing a project. - To access the Snap To options, go to View>Snap To and mark your preferences based on the following options: - ♦ Grid: selected shape will snap to the grid lines - ♦ Guidelines: selected shape will snap to guidelines (refer to Section 9.03) - Objects (Bounds): selected shape will snap to other shapes' boundaries - ♦ Objects (Centers): selected shape will snap to other shapes' centers - Object (Sublayers): selected shape will also snap to shapes inside other shapes (child shapes) - When you first access the Snap To menu, you will most likely see the last two grayed out.
 In order to access those options, make sure Objects (Bounds) is checked.
-Then you will able to go back to the menu and change any of the options. - When snapping to the grid, the grid can be showing or hidden. - When a shape snaps to either the grid or to another shape, blue lines appear indicating the shape is aligned at that point.
+Then you will able to go back to the menu and change any of the options. - When snapping to the grid, the grid can be showing or hidden. - When a shape snaps to the grid, a guideline, or to another shape, blue lines appear indicating the shape is aligned at that point.
 Here are two examples: